Sven Yida

-Sven Yidah (born 18 December 1998 in Nairobi) is a Kenyan footballer who currently plays for South Africa's Premier Soccer League side Marumo Gallants F.C. and the Kenya national football team as a midfielder.
+Sven Yidah (born 18 December 1998 in Nairobi) is a Kenyan professional footballer who plays for South Africa's Premier Soccer League side Marumo Gallants F.C. and the Kenya national football team as a midfielder.

 Career

 Yidah started out at Ligi Ndogo S.C.
 Academy before making a switch to FC Kariobangi Sharks in January 2016 for an initial four seasons.
 He extended his stay at the club at the end of the 2018 season for another three seasons to the end of the year 2021.

 He left Kariobangi Sharks before expiry of his contract to join Nairobi City Stars in September 2020 on a two-year deal.
 Upon expiry of his contract, Sven crossed borders to try out with South African top tier side Marumo Gallants F.C. that features in the Premier Soccer League.
 Weeks later, he was taken in after an official (free) transfer from Nairobi City Stars.

 Yidah is best remembered for his distinctive penalty celebrations against M'Bao FC in the 2019 Kenyan Cup, which became a global phenomenon.
 He replicated that after scoring a penalty against Everton.